-Has the highest price point due to labor intensive installation and cost of stone.
-Is widely considered the most desirable of all stone options.
-It is difficult to install, and it can be prohibitively expensive to add true stone if a stone ledge is not present.
+It is also widely considered the most desirable of all stone options.
+It’s difficult to install, and it can be prohibitively expensive to add true stone if a stone ledge is not present.
 One reason for the heightened cost is due to this cladding requiring what is essentially its own foundation, which is a stone ledge.

 Natural Stone Veneer (NSV)